 - Heat over medium until the sauce is heated through and warm, but not boiling.

 - While that's heating, mix the butter with the package of dry stuffing mix.
-Toss to coat.
+Toss to coat and set aside.

 - When the soups are warm, grease an 8x8 baking pan.